tiayyba/CYT180_Lab5/index.md

   - Invalid user admin from 220.30.175.162,
   - Failed password for invalid user slasher from 220.30.175.162

-**Note**: You may see an IPv6 address (e.g., fe80::1) and one line where the IOC is followed by a comma—your filters should handle these edge cases.
+**Note**: You may see an IPv6 address (e.g., fe80::1).
+You do not need special code for IPv6 — just ignore those lines.
+There is one line where the IOC is followed by a comma—your filters should handle this edge cases.

 ----